 There should be nothing surprising about the fact that some pornography includes explicit images of women in pain.
 But my question is: Wouldn’t a healthy society want to deal with that?
 Why aren’t more people, men or women, concerned? …

 We should be free to talk about our desire for an egalitarian intimacy and for sexuality that rejects pain and humiliation.

 I feel it is important to discuss things that are rarely discussed, and that make distinctions between what is healthy and what is not.

 Next time I will turn to the other side of this question, looking at “pro-orgasm” feminists.

-Posted on July 8, 2013, in feminism, pornography, psychology, sex, sexism, women and tagged feminism, Fifty Shades of Grey, pornography, psychology, sex, sexism, women.
+Posted on July 8, 2013, in feminism, pornography, psychology, sex and sexuality, sexism, women and tagged feminism, Fifty Shades of Grey, pornography, psychology, sex and sexuality, sexism, women.
 Bookmark the permalink.
-2 Comments.
+4 Comments.

 It is really painful to read about that since the men dominance idea is increasing, especially with the advertisements that appeared women in pain and pornography or under the men’s knees rather than acknowledge men to be kind with females and give them their values.
 I felt sad too, when I read about women’s violence in the Middle East, and showed me that the highest rate of violence is in Lebanon and Yemen, whether from their husbands, brothers or raped.
 For example, women there are married early ages from 9 to men older than her up to 25 years, so she has not the option to say yes or no because she does not grow up and understand what is going on, and even if she try to say no, she will be abused and beaten.
 Since she does not do what man wants; their men are always dominant and cannot discuss with them because they make themselves that they are always right and women understand nothing!
 Also, some of the women are raped from their brothers, and if she tries to stop him, she will beat painfully!